MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-outputdisassemblylines.md

 ### -param EndOffset [out, optional]

-Receives the locaiton in the target's memory of the instruction that follows the last disassembled instruction.
+Receives the location in the target's memory of the instruction that follows the last disassembled instruction.

 ### -param LineOffsets [out, optional]